-As we start to adjust back to normality and the sun has finally decided to make an appearance, it seems only right that we share our ultimate beer garden guide which includes 10 of the best outdoor bars Manchester has to offer.
+As we start to adjust back to normality and the sun has finally decided to make an appearance, it seems only right that we share our ultimate beer garden guide.
+We have included our Top 10 Best Outdoor Bars Manchester has to offer.

 Although Manchester has never been famed for sunny weather, the coronavirus restrictions forced many of Manchester’s bars and restaurants to invest in their outdoor spaces.
-With everyone rushing to get back out, it’s a good job Manchester has more beer gardens than ever.
+With everyone rushing to get back out, it’s a good job too.
 We’ve created a guide that includes a variety of outdoor bar spaces ranging from casual drinks to dressier venues.
-Starting from one side of the city and moving across to the other, our guide is perfect to follow if you’re wanting a bar crawl of Manchester’s best outdoor bars.
+Starting from one side of the city and moving across to the other, our guide is perfect to follow if you’re wanting a bar crawl.
+Here are Manchester’s best outdoor bars:

 Escape To Freight Island